glococo/-old-onefile-speedtester/README.md

 Upload onefilespeedtester.php to your server

 ## Donate
-If you want to support this project, you can [send a donation via PayPal](https://www.paypal.me/glococo).
+If you want to support this, you can [send a donation via PayPal](https://www.paypal.me/glococo).

 ## License
 Copyright (C) 2017 Guillermo Lo Coco